ybgskr12/Reforestation/README.md

-## Did you know that ghosts call their true love their ghoul-friend?
+## Did you hear about the guy whose whole left side was cut off?
+He's all right now.